smartcontractkit/documentation/docs/chainlink-keepers/flexible-upkeeps.md

 whatsnext: { 'Example Contracts': '/docs/chainlink-keepers/util-overview/', 'FAQs': '/docs/chainlink-keepers/faqs/' }
 ---

-In this guide, you will learn how the flexibility of [Chainlink Keepers](https://chain.link/keepers) enables important design patterns that reduce gas fees, enhance the resilience of dApps, and improve end-user experience.
+In this guide, you will learn how the flexibility of [Chainlink Automation](https://chain.link/keepers) enables important design patterns that reduce gas fees, enhance the resilience of dApps, and improve end-user experience.
 Smart contracts themselves cannot self-trigger their functions at arbitrary times or under arbitrary conditions.
 Transactions can only be initiated by another account.

-Start by integrating an example contract to Chainlink Keepers that has not yet been optimized.
-Then, deploy a comparison contract that shows you how to properly use the flexibility of Chainlink Keepers to perform complex computations without paying high gas fees.
+Start by integrating an example contract to Chainlink Automation that has not yet been optimized.
+Then, deploy a comparison contract that shows you how to properly use the flexibility of Chainlink Automation to perform complex computations without paying high gas fees.

 **Topics**